quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Expected_vs._Sa.md

 #### Expected vs. Sample Updates
 Background context explaining the concept of expected and sample updates.
 The text discusses different types of value-function updates, focusing on one-step updates that can update state values or action values for optimal policies or arbitrary given policies.
-These updates are categorized into four classes: \(q^*, v^*, q^\pi\), and \(v^\pi\).
+These updates are categorized into four classes: $q^*, v^*, q^\pi $, and $ v^\pi$.
 The key difference between expected and sample updates lies in their computational requirements and accuracy.

 :p What is the primary difference between expected and sample updates?
 ??x